solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 this as likely to be the rule in all cases.

-Action of fuming nitric acid mixed with potash chlorate on the meteoric graphite—The oxidation of graphite by this method is well known to chemists, it having been first pointed out, as I have stated, by Mr. Brodie in 1860, and subsequently by Berthelot in his elaborate memoirs published in the Annales de
+Action of fuming nitric acid mixed with potash chlorate on the meteoric graphite---The oxidation of graphite by this method is well known to chemists, it having been first pointed out, as I have stated, by Mr. Brodie in 1860, and subsequently by Berthelot in his elaborate memoirs published in the Annales de